Locating Sewer Lines

 Can you locate buried sewer lines if the line is damaged or leaking?

-GPR relies on certain soil conditions to produce an accurate reading- saturated soil makes it difficult for the GPR to work properly.
+GPR relies on certain ground conditions to produce the correct reading- saturated ground makes it difficult for the GPR to work properly.
 If a sewer line is believed to have a leak, the GPR may be able to locate it if the outflow hasn’t spread to the entire area surrounding the length of the pipe.
 As a last resort we would need to cut the sewer supply and wait until the ground dried up sufficiently before scanning.
 GPR can also be used to identify certain voids or anomalies in the line which would indicate damage.

 How accurate are the GPR readings?